 Winter in China, Korea, and Japan

 These countries obviously occupy a vast and geologically diverse piece of real estate, so you’ll still manage to find a few southern points with good weather in the winter; Okinawa and some of the other islands are pleasant throughout the year, but for the most part, expect wind, snow, and miserable cold throughout China—especially in mountainous regions—and Seoul, South Korea, will also be freezing.
-Even Yunnan in the southern part of China will still be cold enough at night (40 F) to make shivering budget travelers squeeze around small stoves in the guesthouses.
+Even Yunnan in the southern part of China will still be cold enough at night (40 degrees Fahrenheit) to make shivering budget travelers squeeze around small stoves in the guesthouses.

 What to Pack: Since all three countries are located primarily in north- and central-east Asia, you'll need to bring enough clothes to keep you warm against the Arctic chills that blow through China, Korea, and Japan much of the winter season.
 Pack down jackets, gloves, a warm hat, and waterproof snow boots to avoid exposure to weather extremes.